rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/1-1-definitions.md

 to define an induced total sub-setup.
 Likewise, `D(s)` can be said to define an induced partial sub-setup.

-In a partial setup and total setups, `A(s)` is a total subsetup.
+In a partial setup and a total setup, `A(s)` is a total subsetup.
 Because of that, any non-root tree always has a most significant and a least significant supertree in `A(s)`.
 In contrary to that, the setup must be a total setup for `D(s)` to be a total subsetup since each parent tree may have any number of